LebogangBantsijang/KxGenesis/README.md

 * Now Playing Notification
 * And the list goes on.

-I aim to bring you the best user experience.
 The app will be regularly being updated for bug fixes and new features.

 ### Upcoming updates